Promises

 Then I remembered that our friends, Garnet Hill, sell some gorgeous quilts!
 We have their Agnes quilt in grey and yellow and I practically squealed when I got on their site and saw they had released A RED version!

 I did a little research on the average size of stockings and decided the Garnet Hill Standard Agnes Shams would be perfect to make our stockings with!
-I reached out with this idea and they were super supportive, encouraging, and generous, and just yes!
+I reached out with this idea and they were super supportive, encouraging, and generous, and said yes!
 We really enjoy working with Garnet Hill so much!
 We are always so pleased with the quality of everything we have ever received from them!
 I think it’s safe to say we officially have some Garnet Hill in every room in our house☺️

 Amateur tip: Use a large bowl to collect your scraps as you go to make for much less mess and sweeping ☺️